machado001/daily-quotes/README.md

 # Daily-Quotes

-POC made in order to get started with the concepts learned from the [Android Essentials Course](https://pl-coding.com/android-essentials), from the [Runique repository](https://github.com/philipplackner/Runique).
+POC made in order to get started with the concepts learned from the [Android Essentials Course](https://pl-coding.com/android-essentials).

 In progress.